 top of page

-"BELLE" IS A POWERFUL PERIOD DRAMA MADE FOR BLACK JANEITES (LIKE ME).
+"BELLE" IS A POWERFUL PERIOD DRAMA MADE FOR BLACK JANEITES (LIKE ME)

 2013's Belle is a love story—but perhaps not the kind you think (though it is about that too).
 The story follows the illegitimate, mixed-race daughter of a British Admiral, Dido Elizabeth Belle (Gugu Mbatha-Raw), navigating life and love as a Black woman in the aristocracy.
 Pulling no punches, the film's opening scenes telegraph exactly the kind of story this is going to be.
 After a fraught exchange between Dido's father, Sir John Lindsay (played by Matthew Goode, looking fine as hell) and his family, Sir Lindsay is admonished for not only fathering a Black child but expecting his family to raise that child while he returns to his duties to the Royal Navy.
 They tell him such a scenario is impossible to which he responds, "What is right can never can be impossible."